daniele-pelagatti/danielepelagatti.com/src/markdown/find-your-way-to-oz.en.md

 ---

-“Find Your Way to Oz” is a Google Chrome Experiment brought to the web by Disney.
+"Find Your Way to Oz" is a Google Chrome Experiment brought to the web by Disney.
 It allows you to take an interactive journey through a Kansas circus, which leads you to the land of Oz after you are swept up by a massive storm.

+{youtube}{nxMlI4z-Khc}{A Video Walkthrough of the project}

 In this project our goal was to combine the richness of cinema with the technical capabilities of the browser to create a fun, immersive experience